Clara Bryant

-Clara Bryant (February 7, 1985) is an American lawyer and former actress.
+Clara Elise Bryant (February 7, 1985) is an American actress, lawyer, and corporate counsel.
 She is best known for her roles as Amy in Under Wraps and Tru Walker in Tru Confessions.
 She is an alumna of University of Georgia School of Law.
 Bone Eater was Clara Bryant's final acting project before she retired from acting.

-After retiring from acting in 2008, she went on to law school.
-Today Clara Bryant is a lawyer in Atlanta, Georgia.
+After retiring from acting in 2007, she went on to law school.
+Today Bryant is a lawyer in Atlanta, Georgia.
+Bryant is married to Todd Hollett.
+They have a son and a daughter.
+She works as a corporate counsel for Swisslog.